cpaulisi/nd00333-capstone/README.md

 The model that was generated from hyperdrive achieved a maximum of 0.725 accuracy.
 The optimal parameters were C = 0.814 and max_iter = 500.
 The model could be improved in the future by altering the bandit policy to allow for a more extensive set of runs.
 A larger set of parameters to choose from could also allow for better results.

 A run details widge was created for the hyperdrive run.
 A decscription of completion status, along with metrics, was generated for every run.

 ![Screen Shot 2022-02-24 at 10 25 44 PM](https://user-images.githubusercontent.com/87383001/155648389-57333074-17e4-4417-8fac-4ee2cb7e47ab.png)

-Performance line plots track the development of parameter performnance amongst tuned models.
+Performance line plots track the development of parameter performance amongst tuned models.

 ![Screen Shot 2022-02-24 at 10 29 44 PM](https://user-images.githubusercontent.com/87383001/155648440-82229ebb-eba1-4e33-a162-3cd4cbbb42d7.png)

 The parameters for the best-performing model are diplayed below.
 These parameters were iteratively assess using a bandit policy.

 ![Screen Shot 2022-02-24 at 10 25 55 PM](https://user-images.githubusercontent.com/87383001/155648408-c694282d-976d-45fd-8d17-229802156453.png)